Hassan (given name)

-Hassan or Hasan (حسن Ḥasan) is an Arabic masculine given name in the Muslim world.
+Hassan or Hasan (Ḥasan) is an Arabic masculine given name in the Muslim world.

 As a surname, Hassan may be Arabic, Irish, Scottish, or Jewish (Sephardic and Mizrahic) (see Hassan as a surname).

 Etymology and spelling

 The name Hassan in Arabic means 'handsome' or 'good', or 'benefactor'.

 There are two different Arabic names that are both romanized with the spelling "Hassan".
 However, they are pronounced differently, and in Arabic script spelled differently.